occopus/docs/sphinx/source/user/tutorial-building-clusters.rst

    The result should be: ``hello Docker``

 #.
-Delete the the task with the following command:
+Delete the task with the following command:

    .. code::